rquader/InstaDM/README.md

 A small SwiftUI app that embeds Instagram's web client in a `WKWebView` and enforces a navigation allowlist: anything outside `/direct/*` (plus login / challenge / internal AJAX) is blocked.
-Links shared in DMs open in your default browser.
+Reels and posts in your messages open properly within the app.

 - **Privacy**: everything stays on your Mac.
 Session cookies live in the standard WebKit data store; settings live in `UserDefaults`.
-No analytics, no telemetry, no third-party SDKs, no cloud sync.
+No analytics, no telemetry, no third-party SDKs, no cloud sync. (beyond that done by the Instagram website)
 - **Dependencies**: Apple frameworks only (SwiftUI, WebKit, AppKit, UserNotifications, Foundation).
 No SPM packages, no CocoaPods.
 - **Lifecycle**: standard Mac app.
 Cmd-Q quits; closing the window quits.